ACassimiro/acassimiro.github.io/README.md

 Expertise on IoT security, Time Sensitive Networks and formal methods.

-Looking for open, challenging issues to tackle, formally or not.
+Currently developing upcoming changes to TSNsched and looking for open, challenging issues to tackle, formally or not.

 ### Relevant works related to ACTS Tech: